 PHOTO: DUY TAN

-Mrs. Bay is responsible for the "porcelain molding" stage, editing and smoothing the product after removing the mold.
-With smooth products, she can make a lot, but with patterned products, she needs more time to meticulously edit each detail.
+Mrs. Bay is in charge of the "porcelain" stage, editing and smoothing the products after removing the mold.
+With smooth products, she can make a lot, but with patterned products, she needs more time to meticulously edit every detail.

 Batches of ceramic vases ordered by customers as gifts